jmeiracorbal/lxde-novnc/README.md

 After running, go to http://localhost:6080 and you'll see the LXDE desktop running on the browser.

+## Components

+* Xvfb (virtual framebuffer): it's the output inside container, but is not real because simulates a memory screen where is drawed the desktop environment.
+Has the `DISPLAY=:0` value as a another Linux desktop app.
+* x11vnc server: this project uses VNC protocol, like RDP (Remote Desktop), x11...
+In remote. `x11vnc` is the VNC server where the desktop is drawed; draw the background, panel, windows, menus, etc. over the framebuffer (:0) que provee Xvfb.
+* websockify: bridge to connect VNC protocol through web sockets.
+The bridge is listen on port 6080 (HTTP/WebSocket) to translate WebSocket signal to TCP, and redirect the traffic inside port 5900, where is the real VNC server listen.
+* noVNC: it's a VNC client.
+It's loaded from web browser (`/usr/share/novnc`).

-# Configuration
+# Setup and customization

-You can customize the container using environment variables in your compose file or when running with docker run:
+You can customize the container using the environment variables in your compose file or using docker run command:

 * `VNC_USER`: username created inside the container.
 Default value is docker.
 * `VNC_PASS`: VNC password used if authentication is enabled.
 Default value is letmein.
 * `RESOLUTION`: screen resolution of the virtual desktop (WxH).
 The default value is 1280x720.
 * `DISPLAY`: it's the virtual display number (should not be changed).
 The default value is :0.

 > By default, the container doesn't enforce the password auth.
-See the Authentication and security section for how to enable it.
+See the [Authentication and security](#authentication-and-security) section for how to enable it.

 Example usage with custom resolution and credentials: